 These cost a bit more up front and are more difficult to install.
 They are costly to operate due to high water costs, but because they put off less hot air, they will not raise the room temperature nor do they require as much breathing room.
 Really, there are only 3 reasons to purchase a water-cooled machine:

-Manitowoc and Scotsman machines are the most reliable in the market place.
+Manitowoc and Scotsman machines are the most reliable in the marketplace.
 Available service reports rate both highly.

-Before ordering, measure doors, hallways and installation space to be sure your new machine will fit – allowing for 5 to 8 inches of clearance above, behind and on both sides.
+Before ordering, measure doors, hallways, and installation space to be sure your new machine will fit – allowing for 5 to 8 inches of clearance above, behind, and on both sides.

 Electrical and water connections and the floor drain must be within 6 feet of the ice machine.
-Most machines are offered in a variety of voltages to meet your requirements, be sure you order the correct voltage.
+Most machines are offered in a variety of voltages to meet your requirements, be sure to order the correct voltage.
 All connections must meet local, state and national codes.

-Ice machine must be connected to a cold water supply and have separate drain lines for the machine and the bin.
+Each ice machine must be connected to a cold water supply and have separate drain lines for the machine and the bin.

-©2016 Short Order, America's Leading Online Restaurant Equipment Dealer
+©2017 Short Order, America's Leading Online Restaurant Equipment Dealer